Discover Minerva Pool in Dharawal National Park

 Waterfall flowing into Minerva Pool

-The rocky areas surrounding the pool are perfect for a picnic, or for some lazy sunbathing in beautiful natural surroundings.
+The rocky areas surrounding the pool are perfect for a picnic or some lazy sunbathing in beautiful natural surroundings.

 Minerva Pool